roushrsh/battleShip/README.md

 Bombs are also randomly generated (currently support for up to 20).

-Per ship, it returns hit or miss for each position on the Ship.
+Per ship, it returns hit or miss for each position on the Ship, and prints it to a text file.